CSci-153-Web-Systems-and-Technologies/batch-2025-nfc-attendance-system-web/TAG_CONFIRMATION_IMPLEMENTATION.md

 4. Error message shown
 5. **Database remains unchanged** (no bad tag ID saved)
 6. Pending tag expires after 5 minutes
+7. **User can retry immediately** (cooldown not affected by failures)

+### Lost Card During Cooldown
+1. User loses their NFC card
+2. User tries to generate a new tag
+3. UI shows "New Tag Available in X Days"
+4. **User CANNOT write to a replacement card**
+5. **User must wait until cooldown ends**
+6. This is intentional for security and abuse prevention

+### First-Time User
+1. New user completes registration
+2. User has no tag_id in database
+3. "Program New Tag" button is ENABLED immediately
+4. User generates and writes their first tag
+5. Cooldown starts (14 days)

 ## Benefits